NoobMathematician/monster-hunter-game/README.md

 #### 3.1 Let the small bat automatically chasing the Player

 This small bat is really interesting.
 It can automatically locate and fly to the Player and do damage.
-I found this way of doing it from [Brackeys](https://youtu.be/jvtFUfJ6CP8/ "Named link title"):

 After attaching the *Pathfinder* script to the game object *FindPath* and the *Seeker* script to the game object *BabyBat* (the small bat), we can use a very powerful namespace *Pathfinding*  which contains classes *seeker* and *Path*.